 Call us today to schedule our grub control treatments!

 Grubs are one of the worst enemies your lawn could have, but the damage they can do is preventable!
-At Zing Services, we offer grub control treatments to commercial, residential, and HOA properties in Middleton, Star, Eagle, ID, and nearby areas in the Treasure Valley.
+At Zing Services, we offer grub control treatments to commercial, residential, and HOA properties in the Treasure Valley, Middleton, Star, ID, and nearby areas in the Treasure Valley.
 Call us today at 208-585-9400 to schedule our grub control treatments.